z9er/CyberpunkTHING/resources/documents/interview.md

 ### Quick intro for us - who are you and how did this project get started?

 **z9r:** I lead the project.
 It started as conversations b and I had about game design and how we would improve Cyberpunk after playing it at launch.
-We met a modder, Teslacoiled, and we all got along so well it made sense to start a modlist.
+We met a modder, TeslaCoiled, and we all got along so well it made sense to start a modlist.

 **b:** I'm basically the modder liaison. z9r and I had this vision of bringing together the best mods in a way where they complemented each other, which meant building relationships with the creators themselves rather than just displaying their work.